Vie Vever'faer

 Progeny of Dragonkind:

-In Vever’faer tradition, the Sun and Moon brought their first son to the world, and from his children do Au Ra descend.
+In Vever’faer tradition, the Sun and Moon—Azim and Nhaama—the primordial dragons, created the sky, then the world, at their union.
+But they were not mortal, and so from stardust made their son, "Great Grandfather" and sent him to our World of Dust; from his children do Au Ra descend.
 Vie is particularly zealous in her worship of Bahamut, Lord of Battle, and thanks him for the form she now inhabits.
 Dragons and dragon themes welcome!

 Matters of Faith: